Islam in Turkmenistan: Religion after independence

 The current government oversees official Islam through a structure inherited from the Soviet period.
 Turkmenistan's Muslim Religious Board, together with that of Uzbekistan, constitutes the Muslim Religious Board of Mavarannahr.
-The Mavarannahr board is based in Tashkent and exerts considerable influence in appointments of religious leaders in Turkmenistan.
+The Mavarannahr Board is based in Tashkent and exerts considerable influence in appointments of religious leaders in Turkmenistan.
 The governing body of Islamic judges (Kaziat) is registered with Turkmenistan's Ministry of Justice, and a council of religious affairs under the Cabinet of Ministers monitors the activities of clergy.
 Individuals who wish to become members of the official clergy must attend official religious institutions; a few, however, may prove their qualifications simply by taking an examination.

-A part of Turkmen do not regularly attend mosque services or demonstrate their adherence publicly, except through participation in officially sanctioned national traditions associated with Islam on a popular level, including life-cycle events such as weddings, burials, and pilgrimages.
-However, since 1990, efforts have been made to regain some of the cultural heritage lost under Soviet rule.
-President Saparmurat Niyazov has ordered that basic Islamic principles be taught in public schools.
-More religious institutions, including religious schools and mosques, have appeared, many with the support of Saudi Arabia, Kuwait, and Turkey.
-Religious classes are held in both schools and mosques, with instruction in Arabic language, the Qur'an and the hadith, and history of Islam.
+Some Turkmen do not regularly attend mosque services or publicly demonstrate adherence, except through participation in officially sanctioned national traditions associated with Islam on a popular level, including life-cycle events such as weddings, burials, and pilgrimages.
+Since 1990, efforts have been made to regain some of the cultural heritage lost under Soviet rule.
+Former president Saparmurat Niyazov, who ruled Turkmenistan from 1991 until his death in 2006, issued orders that basic Islamic principles be taught in public schools.
+More religious institutions, including religious schools and mosques, have appeared including those built with the support of Saudi Arabia, Kuwait, and Turkey.
+Religious classes are held in both schools and mosques, with instruction in Arabic, the Qur'an and the hadith, and history of Islam.

 Turkmenistan's government stresses its secular nature and its support of freedom of religious belief, as embodied in the 1991 Law on Freedom of Conscience and on Religious Organizations in the Turkmen Soviet Socialist Republic and institutionalized in the 1992 constitution.
 That document guarantees the separation of church and state; it also removes any legal basis for Islam to play a role in political life by prohibiting proselytizing, the dissemination of "unofficial" religious literature, discrimination based on religion, and the formation of religious political parties.
 In addition, the government reserves the right to appoint and dismiss anyone who teaches religious matters or who is a member of the clergy.
 Since independence, the Islamic leadership in Turkmenistan has been more assertive, but in large part it still responds to government control.
 The official governing body of religious judges gave its official support to President Niyazov in the June 1992 elections.

-On the other hand, some Muslim leaders are opposed to the secular concept of government and especially to a government controlled by former communists (see Centers of Political Power, this ch.).
-Some official leaders and teachers working outside the official structure have vowed to increase the population's knowledge of Islam, increase Islam's role in society, and broaden adherence to its tenets.
+Some Muslim leaders are opposed to the secular form of government, especially one controlled by former Communists.
+Some official leaders and teachers working outside the official structure have vowed to increase the population's knowledge of Islam, its role in society, and broaden adherence to its tenets.
 Alarmed that such activism may alienate Orthodox Slavs, the government has drawn up plans to elevate the council of religious affairs to ministry status in an effort to regulate religious activities more tightly.